How can I gain access?

 - Enter your account details and hit save

-- Once your email address has been validated, please contact the Liverpool University Press Sales Administrator (Jessica Thompson on J.Thompson18@liverpool.ac.uk) who can enable you as Administrator.
+- Once your email address has been validated, please contact the Liverpool University Press Library Sales and Marketing Executive (Jessica Thompson at J.Thompson18@liverpool.ac.uk) who can enable you as Administrator.

 N.B.
 Institutional accounts can only be created under the IP address of your institution.
-Therefore, you must be able see a black bar at the top of the screen with the words ‘Institution Name’ on the right-hand side.
+Therefore, you must be able see a black bar at the top of the screen with your institution's name on the right-hand side.
 If you don’t see this bar, please get in touch.

 If you already have an activate Institutional Administrative Account, please login using this link: https://www.liverpooluniversitypress.co.uk/login/.